 Yet In 1971, with Notts, he was the county's principal wicket-taker, both in terms of victims and average!

 The circumstances which led to this are two-fold, at Middlesex the spin bowling department was already full from Titmus downwards.
-In 1965 Notts main spinner was Gillhouley, but in 1966 some umpires threw doubts on the fairness of Gillhouley's delivery.
+In 1965 Notts' main spinner was Gillhouley but in 1966 some umpires threw doubts on the fairness of Gillhouley's delivery.
 He dropped out of the side and Notts just gave White a go.
 He proved quite useful.
-However, in 1967 Notts decided to sign the Northants spinner Watts.
-He was put in the First XI at the beginning of the summer, but failed to worry batsmen.
-White was then used in substitute.
-"White toiled for long periods," read the end of season comment.
+However, in 1967 Notts decided to sign the Northants spinner Peter Watts who went straight into the First XI at the beginning of the summer, but failed to worry batsmen.
+White was then used in substitute; "White toiled for long periods," read the end of season comment.
 He bowled nearly 600 overs - spinners need a lot of practice to develop and he got it!

-1970 saw White top 70 wickets for the first time; he was easily the county's leading wicket-taker and only the ancient Halfyard sent down more overs.
-White was combing some crafty flight with subtle spin and this paid dividends.
-In 1971 he took 10 wickets in a match, when only 13 Derbyshire wickets fell.
+1970 saw White top 70 wickets for the first time; he was easily the County's leading wicket-taker and only the veteran Halfyard sent down more overs.
+White was combining some crafty flight with subtle spin and this paid dividends.
+In 1971 he took 10 wickets in a match when only 13 Derbyshire wickets fell.
 His spin was not so effective in 1972, but he did score over 800 runs and in a number of matches opened the batting.
 1973 followed much the same pattern.
-White headed the bowling table in 1974 in terms of average and victims, though his batting declined and more often than not he went in at no.7.
-Latchman the Middlesex leg-spinner was signed by Notts to add variety to the spin department, but aside from one great spell, his effectiveness over 1974 and 1975 was minimal.
+White headed the bowling table in 1974 in terms of average and victims, though his batting declined and more often than not he went in at No 7.
+Latchman, the Middlesex leg-spinner, was signed by Notts to add variety to the spin department but, aside from one great spell, his effectiveness over 1974 and 1975 was minimal.